“New Drivers Could Be Banned From Driving At Night”- UK Government Says.

-DfT Data about Young people making up two-thirds of new drivers from 2018 to 2019
+DfT Data about Young people making up two-thirds of new drivers

 Michael Ellis the road safety minister is said to be in favour of it, he explained that getting a driving licence is exciting as well as very daunting for young people and he believes it might reduce the numbers of people getting injured or killed in England.
 The road safety action plan will be published on Friday, it is unsure if the rest of the UK will follow, Scotland will wait to look a the road safety plan and then make a decision.

 Graduated driving licences for newly qualified drivers are being used in many countries including parts of the US, Australia and Sweden.

 A graduated driving licence has not been proven that it will work to help road safety.
 Noel Gaughan from intensivecourses.co.uk believes it would be a step back for newly qualified drivers.
 Mr Gaughan believes the best way to make the roads safer for newly qualified drivers to make the driving test harder to pass.